Ofev Patient assistance program

 - Any medications taken to treat seizures, including carbamazepine or phenytoin

 - An herbal supplement called St John’s Wort

 Ofev warnings & precautions

 Ofev can cause birth defects and the death of your unborn baby.
 If you’re a woman who can become pregnant, you should have a pregnancy test before taking Ofev.
-You should use effective birth control whilst taking Ofev, and for up to three months after your last dose.
-If you become pregnant whilst taking Ofev, or think you’re pregnant, contact your doctor right away.
+You should use effective birth control while taking Ofev, and for up to three months after your last dose.
+If you become pregnant while taking Ofev, or think you’re pregnant, contact your doctor right away.

 Don’t take Ofev if you: